Going on dates can be really expensive, but it doesn’t have to be.

 Manhattan Beach, Hermosa Beach, Redondo Beach, and Long Beach also have some great areas to walk around in, plus lots of restaurants and bars.

-Coffee is a classic first date cliche’, but there are some great coffeehouses that are worthy dates.
-My favorite date coffee shop is Urrth Caffe, with locations in Melrose, Beverly Hills, Santa Monica, Downtown LA, Pasadena, and Laguna Beach.
-Urrth offers good ambiance, and a waiter will actually bring out your coffee like in a restaurant, instead of just calling your name.
+Coffee is a classic first date cliché’, but there are some great coffeehouses that are worthy dates.
+My favorite date coffee shop is Urth Caffe, with locations in Melrose, Beverly Hills, Santa Monica, Downtown LA, Pasadena, and Laguna Beach.
+Urth offers a charming ambiance, and a waiter will actually bring out your coffee like in a restaurant, instead of just calling your name.
 Other coffee places I like are Insomnia Cafe in mid-city, Groundwork Coffee with many locations, and Intelligentcia Coffee in Silverlake, Venice, and Pasadena.
 Avoid the big chains on a date!

 If you have just a tiny bit of cooking skill, you can fry a kick-ass steak or pan-sear a salmon filet at home that rivals what you can get at a restaurant for a fraction of the cost.
 The key is to make the experience special with decor, candles, soft background music, and wine.

-If you don’t know how to cook, check out a home-delivery service like Blue Apron, which supplies all of the ingredients and detailed instructions.
-At the end, you’ll get a gourmet meal for a small fraction of the cost of going to a restaurant, plus, you’ll have fun making it!
+If you don’t know how to cook, check out a home delivery service like Blue Apron, which supplies all of the ingredients and detailed instructions.
+In the end, you’ll get a gourmet meal for a small fraction of the cost of going to a restaurant, plus, you’ll have fun making it!

 Did I miss any of your favorite cheap date ideas in Los Angeles?
 Let me know in the comments below! – Brian